JNRowe/vim-configs/localcfg/autocmd.rst

     Doesn’t restore saved position for :command:`git` buffers as that tends to not be useful.

 Make stdin buffers temporary by default.
-Potentially dangerous, but I only use them this way.
+Potentially dangerous as it could cause data loss, but I only use them this way.

 ::